You are at the school gate. Someone asks: How are your children doing? You hesitate; not sure how to answer.

 - You always put them before you.

-- You try and keep calm when they let their anger out on you.
+- You keep calm when they let their anger out on you.

-This is a parent who deeply cares and should be empowered, praised and supported.
+This is a parent who deeply cares and should be praised, supported and empowered.

 OVER TO YOU

 How do you deal with being judged?
 Do you let other people’s attitudes affect you?

 Found this post useful?
 Forward it or share with a specific friend.

 If you have any questions, need support or would like to find out about “Your next step to supporting your loved one” complimentary sessions, I would love to hear from you.

 You can also sign up for “What parents need to know” to receive helpful tips.